abunchofhacks/Epicinium-lib-rs/README.md

 Rust bindings for libepicinium, a library containing the core functionality of the strategy game [Epicinium](https://epicinium.nl).
 This library implements Epicinium's game logic to load maps and calculate subsequent game states.

-The rest of Epicinium, including C++ source files for this library, will be open-sourced in the near future.
+The rest of Epicinium will be open-sourced in the near future.
 It will also be coming soon to [Steam](https://epicinium.nl/steam).

 Epicinium is being developed by [A Bunch of Hacks](https://abunchofhacks.coop),